Welcome to Part 3 of the Vlogging For Musicians Series. In this post, I’m going to show you how to shoot a simple video song using your gear.

 Step 1: Figure Out What You Want To Record

-As a result, you get frustrated, lose confidence, and you invest in shady marketing tactics (spamming).
-Some music creators will fall for the okie doke “get 5,000 YouTube views for $90″ scheme.
+As a result, you get frustrated, lose confidence, and invest in shady marketing tactics (spamming).
+Some music creators will fall for the Okie Doke “get 5,000 YouTube views for $90″ scheme.

 Horrible method for building a fanbase.
 Most of the time the views are fake.
-Any company who claims to deliver targeted views would have to conduct research for each client.
+Any company that claims to deliver targeted views would have to conduct research for each client.